 The projects will be judged by jury members from all over the globe including the United States, Germany and France.
 Gilles Rof, Marseille-based journalist and Le Monde correspondent, will also participate as a judge at the festival this year.

 The panel discussions will include topics such as cinegraffiti, the independent film industry, feminism in the hip hop world and even a debate open to the public, according to HipHopCineFest’s website.
 Speakers include artist Wissal Houbabi and Mirko Pierri, a.DNA Collective founder.

 The HipHopCineFest seeks to preserve hip hop culture and heritage and “to be a source of inspiration for all lovers of this world, generating opportunities to create, share, inspire, experiment, thus offering opportunities without borders and international artistic exchanges,” according to a press release.

-The cost of the festival is free to allow wider access, but the organizers are accepting donations in hopes of covering the physical cinema’s cost.
+The cost of the festival is free to allow wider access.
+Organizers are accepting donations in hopes of covering the physical cinema’s cost.